AdobeDocs/uxp/src/pages/uxp/reference-spectrum/index.md

 <InlineAlert variant="warning" slots="text"/>

 The Spectrum UXP component API for UXP 4.1 is not perfectly compatible with the published version of the Spectrum Web Components API.
-Future versions of UXP will have a way to specify the version you need to use, but this is not yet availablein UXP 4.1.
+Future versions of UXP will have a way to specify the version you need to use, but this is not yet available in UXP 4.1.

 ## Why Spectrum UXP?